Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_document_ai/getting_started_with_document_ai.md

 ## Overview
 Duration: 1

-Through this quickstart guide, you will exploreDocument AI.
-You will set up your Snowflake environment use Document AI to create a model to extract values from documents, use the model to extract values from documents and use streamlit to build a application to verify the extracted documents.
+Through this quickstart guide, you will explore Document AI.
+You will set up your Snowflake environment, use Document AI to create a model to extract values from documents, create a document extraction pipline using the model and use streamlit to build a application to verify the extracted values.

 ### What is Document AI
 Document AI is a Snowflake machine learning feature that uses a large language model (LLM) to extract data from documents.
 With Document AI, you can prepare pipelines for continuous processing of new documents of a specific type, such as invoice or finance statement documents.